postageapp/postageapp-nodejs/README.md

     	'variable2': 'Another variable'
     };

-For more information about formatting of recipients, templates and variables please see [documentation](http://help.postageapp.com/kb/api/send_message)
+For more information about formatting of recipients, templates and variables please see the [PostageApp documentation](http://help.postageapp.com/kb/api/send_message).